sisrfeng/pytorch.github.io/_get_started/pytorch.md

 ### Inference and Export

-For model inference, after generating a compiled model using torch.compile, run some warm-up steps before actual model serving.
+For model inference,
+    after generating a compiled model using torch.compile, run some warm-up steps before actual model serving.
     This helps mitigate latency spikes during initial serving.

+In addition,
-In addition, we will be introducing a mode called `torch.export` that carefully exports the entire model and the guard infrastructure for environments that need guaranteed and predictable latency. `torch.export` would need changes to your program, especially if you have data dependent control-flow.
+we will be introducing a mode called `torch.export` that
+    carefully exports the entire model and
+                      the guard infrastructure for environments that need guaranteed and  predictable latency.
+`torch.export` would need ¿changes to your program¿, especially if you have data dependent control-flow.

 ```python
 # API Not Final